HOME - ARSLANTEPE

-The king Allumalli(?) is offering libation to the Stag-God of the Countryside.
+The corner orthostat has a lion relief on its left narrow side.
+On the long side, King Allumalli(?) is shown offering libation to the Stag-God of the Countryside.
 The names of the king and the god are written in Luwian hieroglyphs.
-Behind the king is an attendant holding a goat, probably also as an offering.
+Behind the king is an attendant holding an animal, probably also as an offering.
 Although not found in situ, the limestone relief was probably a part of the east wing of the Lion Gate and measures about 0.45 m in height and 0.53 m in length.
 Probably dates to sometime between the 12th and 11th centuries BCE.
 Currently in the Anatolian Civilizations Museum, Ankara.

 Literature: